 The Committee on General Scholarships invites applications from Harvard GSD students for the following traveling fellowship opportunities available during the academic year.
 Specific deadlines will be provided once they are available.

 The application process for these fellowships is completed in stages, which are described below next to the appropriate dates.
-The beginning initial deadline is Wednesday, November 6, 2019.
+The beginning initial deadline is Monday, November 13, 2020.
 Students who do not meet this first deadline will not be eligible to enter the competition later.
 Late applications will not be accepted.
 In addition to the GSD-specific timeline listed below, be sure to review the official instructions, under Guidelines for Master's students.
 Students are encouraged to review eligibility for each specific fellowship before applying.
 Be sure to plan ahead for requesting transcripts and letters of recommendation.
-Students will submit their application through FAS' Centralized Application for Research and Travel (CARAT).
+Students will submit their application through FAS' Centralized Application for Research and Travel (CARAT line to be provided later).
 All materials will need to be submitted through that system.
 For any questions about the GSD timeline, please contact Keith Gnoza at 617-495-5455, or email@example.com.

 The schedule is as follows: